Anti-Slavery and Human Trafficking Policy

 Responsibility for Policy

-The Director(s) and managers have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+The Director(s) have full responsibility for enforcing the policy with Management, and our managers have a day-to-day responsibility to ensure legal and ethical compliance.
+They collectively monitor its use and effectiveness, deal with any queries, and audit internal control systems and procedures to ensure they are effective in countering modern slavery.

 Managers at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it.